 What is Load Cell Sensitivity?

-Load Cell Sensitivity refers to the smallest force a pair of load cells can reliably detect.
+Load cell sensitivity refers to the smallest force a pair of load cells can reliably detect.
 The greater a load cell’s sensitivity, the better a load cell is at detecting the slightest changes in tension.
 Resolution refers to the load cell’s ability to produce an output relative to the detected change.

 Load cell sensitivity is defined as the minimum amount of force needed to cause a change in a load cells output.